cloudforet-io/cloudforet-io.github.io/content/en/docs/guides/user_guide/automation/power-scheduler.md

   * Minimum number of Instance in Instance group is 1 when instance group scales in\(autoscaling\) except certain type \(Unmanaged Instance Group\).

-{{% alert title="Please, be advised that Instance Group is working for action Start/Stop as followings" color="info" %}}
+{{% alert title="Please, be advised that Instance Group is working for action Start/Stop as followings" %}}
 * **Valid type:**
   * **Stateless** (**Managed**) as mentioned above.
 * **Results on Action:**